ziwang-klvk/CFQ-RBMT/README.md

 #### dbca:
-The implemented [dbca splitter](https://github.com/ronentk/dbca-splitter).
+The implemented [dbca splitter](https://github.com/ronentk/dbca-splitter) (Distribution-Based Compound Assessment, a method proposed by CFQ paper to systematically measure atom/compound divergence).
 Since it was not completely implemented, we modified it with new features.

 ### Dataset generation